josephGZC/binary_atmospheric_nucleation/README.md

 </p>

 <p align="justify">
-Among systems with minimal or partial miscibility gap (nonane/butanol and water/butanol), nearly equal amounts of each nucleating vapor were observed (median X~0.5) as shown in [Fig. 5](#anchor-F5) and [Fig. S3](#anchor-S3).
+Among systems with minimal or partial miscibility gap (nonane/butanol and water/butanol), nearly equal amounts of each nucleating vapor were observed (median X~0.5) as shown in <a href="#anchor-F5">Fig. F5</a> and <a href="#anchor-S3">Fig. S3</a>.
 Furthermore, a trend was observed in which the spread of mole fraction values decreased with increasing cluster size (as indicated by the decreasing area of the boxplots).
-In contrast, the water/nonane system exhibited a wide spread of mole fraction values in the small clusters, which is likely caused by the pronounced miscibility gap between the involved molecules ([Fig. S4](#anchor-S4)).
+In contrast, the water/nonane system exhibited a wide spread of mole fraction values in the small clusters, which is likely caused by the pronounced miscibility gap between the involved molecules (<a href="#anchor-S4">Fig. S4</a>).
 Interestingly, larger clusters in the water/nonane system displayed mole fraction values close to 0.5.
 While the observed near-equimolar distribution of nucleating vapors in nonane/butanol and water/butanol clusters is likely due to the low miscibility gap in these systems, the similar behavior in water/nonane may be caused by another interaction, such as the clumping of unary clusters without significant mixing.
 </p>

 > 💡 **What are the observations on mole fraction for each pair?**